 For organisations considering diversifying into the online gambling market in Australia, the most common licence sought is a bookmaker licence.
 Operator licences are nearly always State or Territory based and are typically monopolistic or very limited in numbers.
 There are several online-only gambling licenses which are also available, covering certain forms of internet gaming and bookmaking.

-The Senet Legal experts are the leading online gambling law firm in Australia.
+The experts at Senet are the leading online gambling law firm in Australia.
 Our team has in-depth expertise in submitting gambling license applications for online operators and suppliers and undertaking negotiations with State and Territory regulators.
 Our thorough understanding of the licensing process and requirements in each jurisdiction enables us to work closely with our clients and provide pragmatic and coherent advice throughout each stage of the licensing application process.

 The Interactive Gambling Act 2001 sets out the laws and regulations for gambling operators that offer or advertise gambling services and covers all gambling that takes place online, through a website or app and via a telephone.
 Online casino gaming (including slots, gaming machines or ‘pokies’ and table games such as roulette, blackjack, baccarat, craps etc.) is prohibited in Australia under the Interactive Gambling Act 2001.
 This means that gambling operators must not offer banned services in Australia.
 Amendments to the IGA have occurred over time to combat illegal gambling services and to provide greater consumer protection.
 Changes include for example the National Self-Exclusion Register as part of the National Consumer Protection Framework.
+Our team at Senet are lawyers with deep knowledge and understanding of interactive gambling laws in Australia and can assist you to successfully navigate the various legal and regulatory provisions.

 The Commonwealth, State and Territory governments have developed a set of standard minimum protections for online gamblers, which must be adhered to by all online wagering providers.
 The National Framework will introduce 10 measures to protect consumers.
 These measures will be enforced across all Australian jurisdictions and align with current regulatory responsibilities.